vuongxuongminh/laravel-async/README.md

 php artisan make:async-job MyJob
 ```

-Now we try to prepare some values before job run:
+After it created try to prepare some values before it run:

 ```php
 namespace App\AsyncJobs;